stan-dev/design-docs/designs/0005-cmdstan3.md

 3. Extensibility: easy to add new commands corresponding to new services and to modify argument structure for existing commands.

+# Concepts
+[concepts]: #concepts

+## Data

+The interface handles the following kinds of data:

+ - _input data_  - the set of all variables declared in the `data` block
+ - _output data_ - the set of all variables declared in the `parameters`, `transformed parameters`, `generated quantities` blocks
+ - _output meta-data_ - information on the solver (e.g. output columns of sampler state `lp__`, `accept_stat__`)

+The interface cannot directly access program _runtime data_, i.e., variables declared in the `transformed data` block, and in local blocks.

+## Workflow

+ - model definition - write, compile a Stan program
+ - fitting the model to data - instantiate the model on the input data
+ - computation - run any of the available Stan service methods on the model
+ - analysis - check program outputs

 # Guide-level explanation: Command Syntax
 [guide-level-explanation]: #guide-level-explanation

 The first argument to the `stan` utility is either